blablalf/tet-rust_public/README.md

 ## Bugs
 * If you complete too many lines at once, there is an overflow bug -> Fixed
 * The game over appears to soon -> Fixed
-* If you rotate the tetrimino at the last moment, it could possibly be badly placed
+* If you rotate the tetrimino at the last moment, it could possibly be badly placed // Looks like fixed ?!
+Maybe at the same time of the too soon game over bug
-* Can't reproduce but I managed once to not be able to rotate the piece
+* Can't reproduce but I managed once to not be able to rotate the piece -> Looks like fixed